Guiding a Diffusion Transformer with the Internal Dynamics of Itself: Comparison of Guidance Methods

 \section{Comparison of Guidance Methods}

 To further illustrate the advantages of our proposed IG, we compared it with the original CFG \cite{ho2022classifier} and Autoguidance \cite{karras2024guiding} methods.
 For CFG method, we use the vanilla LightningDiT-XL/1 model which is trained for 800 epochs and employed its official CFG coefficients.
 For the Autoguidance method, since it is difficult to determine the optimal bad version model, we initialized a 12-layer LightningDiT model and trained it for 10 epochs.
 We roughly searched for the optimal coefficients of Autoguidance and determined it to be 1.15.
+We also compare our IG with original Autoguidance on the vanilla EDM2-S~\cite{karras2024analyzing} model on ImageNet 64 dataset with the same training setting, which is shown in Table \ref{oag}.
 As shown in Table \ref{tab:guidance}, our IG method outperforms both adding only CFG or only adding Autoguidance.
 Moreover, further combining CFG can achieve the current state-of-the-art in image generation, and has a significant improvement compared to other guidance methods.